 I was working as a quality control manager in a large hospital as my first job right out of college and food safety was my job!
 The sight of an outdoor kettle cooking goobers to a mushy pulp sounded unappealing to me.

 Why cook Boiled Peanuts in an Instant Pot?

 Boiled Peanuts couldn't be easier or quicker to make than in an Instant Pot pressure cooker.
 Boiled peanuts are one of those Southern delicacies that you just know takes hours to cook on the stovetop, so many people avoid making them altogether and only enjoy them if they are lucky enough to find a roadside hut selling them.
-The Instant Pot solves that problem and cooks them in 40 minutes.
+The Instant Pot solves that problem and cooks them in about an hour.

 Many, many years later, I decided to make a batch in my Instant Pot just to see what they were like since I'd seen plenty of boiled peanut pictures on Pinterest and they didn't look mushy.
 I mean, chickpeas are one of my absolute favorite things to eat...yes, right out of the can... so maybe, just maybe these legume cousins might be similar.

 If you are already a boiled peanut fan, you are probably laughing at me right now.
 But, y'all, I loved them!
 They were addictive and except for the messy juice (which I know many people think that's part of the experience), I would have eaten the whole plate I fixed myself.

 Now, truth be told, I made these when Publix had raw peanuts on sale BOGO (buy one get one).
 You can still buy raw ones in the produce section.
 Don't mistake them for green peanuts or roasted peanuts.
 Green ones are fresh peanuts and are highly perishable so they might not be as available as raw peanuts.
 Raw peanuts are air dried but not cooked or roasted.